juanma-wp/enterprise-block-editor/Module 10 Security and Accessibility/02 Security Best Practices for Blocks.md

 Block development introduces unique security challenges because blocks often handle user input, store data in the database, and render dynamic content on the frontend.
 Without proper security measures, blocks can become vectors for various attacks, including Cross-Site Scripting (XSS), SQL injection, and unauthorized access to functionality.

-WordPress developers are encouraged to follow the these security practices:
+WordPress developers are encouraged to follow these security practices:

 **Don’t trust any data**.